m0d1nst4ll3r/42_born2beroot/README.md

 Commands :

-- 'adduser <username>' as root to add a user
+- 'sudo adduser <username>' as root to add a user
 - swap partition swappiness found in '/proc/sys/vm/swappiness' (or use 'sysctl vm.swappiness=20')
 - 'more /etc/passwd' to look at the userlist
 - 'hostnamectl' and 'more /etc/hosts' to look at the hostname
 - 'hostnamectl set-hostname newhostname' and then modify /etc/hosts (use vim, apt install vim)

-Todo :

-- SSH ?
-4242 ?!
-- strong password policy?
-- install (ok) and configure (wot) sudo?
-- monitoring script?